 Each time the Activation Wizard is run on a GO-Global Host, a record for the host is created in the Cloud License Service's database.
-These records are what are displayed under Hosts Using This License.
-Therefore, it is possible that a given host computer will be listed multiple times.
+These records are displayed under Hosts Using This License.
+A given host computer may be listed multiple times.
 Look for host records that have the correct hostname, that have a state of OFFLINE, and that have seats reserved.
 Select these host records.